nasa/puma/README.md

 On Windows, only the pumapy python package is available, so both commands are equivalent.

+Note: TexGen (C++ library to create artificial weaves) is only installed when using conda on UNIX, because it needs more advanced compilation.
+A friendly warning will appear when TexGen is not installed and pumapy is imported.

 ### Build from source (UNIX-only)

 This is the recommended installation for developers that need to make modifications to PuMA.